deducely/deducely.github.io/_draft/how-to-incorporate-in-the-usa-using-stripe-atlas.md

 ![US Incorporation 101]({{ site.baseurl }}/forestryio/images/Screen Shot 2016-07-26 at 11.02.00 PM.png)

 The US has one of the most mature banking and financial systems in the world.
 Owing to this  many internet businesses prefer to incorporate in the US.
 In India the reserve bank of India does **not** allow businesses to automatically charge user's credit/debit card's; explicit user consent is expected via a second factor authentication like an OTP or a password.
 This hampers the smooth functioning subscription businesses.

 However **A US based company can store its user's credit cards and charge them automatically** in a recurring fashion without much hinderance.
 For the convenience of auto-charging credit cards many 'Subscription As A Service' (SAAS) companies have their headquarted in the US.

-aswin

 Deducely being a SaaS product, we wanted the ability to charge our user's cards every month automatically without asking them to input their card number every month.
-Since we operate from India our options were very limited, We had 3 options in hand.
+Since we operate from India our options were very limited

+#### We had 3 options in hand:
 1. Incorporate in a foreign country
 2. Use 2Checkout or FastSpring
 3. Use Paypal subscriptions.

-We are bootstapped company and we did not want to spend close to $2000 on company incorporation.
+We are bootstapped company and we did not want to spend close to $2,000 on company incorporation.
 We wanted to spend that money on purcasing better severs to provide the best exprerience to our users.
 So option 1 was ruled out.
 We felt Option 2 was too unfair.
 We did not want to part with close to 10% of the money we made to these companies.
 Option 3 seemed to be the best one at hand still it had one drawback.
 Paypal is very developer-unfriendly and does not have the best customer support out there.
 All our dilemma was put to an end when Stripe launched the Atlas program.